tlon-team/utilitarianism-es/readme.md

     1. As source branch, select the remote branch selected above, e.g. `<user>/improve-translations`.
     2. As target branch, select `origin/main`.
     3. Write the commit message as usual (i.e. the first line is the commit summary and the rest is the commit description).
-12. Finally, go back to the `utilitarianism-es` repo, checkout the `main` branch and merge it with the `utilitarianism.net` branch.
+12. Finally, go back to the `utilitarianism-es` repo, checkout the `main` branch and merge it with the `export` branch.
 This is to propagate the changes in the other direction, to ensure that the two repos are fully in sync.